emfourem/Asta-Fantacalcio-Classic-25Players/README.md

 # Fantacalcio Auction Management Tool

+## Explanation

+This is a tool for managing the Fantacalcio Auction.
+The tool allows you to manage Auctions for Classic Fantacalcio mode where 25 players are needed (3 goalkeepers, 8 defenders, 8 midfielders, 6 forwards).
+At the end of the Auction, in the section "Squadre," you can click the "Genera Squadre" button which allows you to generate the `rosters.csv` file that can be later used for importing squads on the Fantacalcio App.

+### Auction Management

+1. **Auction Interface**:
+   - The tool provides an interface where you can conduct the auction.
+This involves nominating players, placing bids, and keeping track of which players are bought by which participants.

+2. **Player Categorization**:
+   - Players are categorized by their positions (goalkeepers, defenders, midfielders, forwards).
+The tool ensures that you adhere to the required distribution of players when building your squad.

+### Team Management

+1. **Squad Composition**:
+   - You need to build a squad of 25 players with the specified composition (3 goalkeepers, 8 defenders, 8 midfielders, 6 forwards).
+The tool helps you monitor and manage this requirement throughout the auction.

+2. **Squad Tracking**:
+   - The tool keeps track of the players you have successfully bid for and adds them to your squad.
+It also tracks the remaining budget and ensures you stay within your financial limits.

+### Generating Rosters

+1. **Squad Generation**:
+   - At the end of the auction, you can navigate to the "Squadre" (Teams) section in the tool.

+2. **Generate Rosters**:
+   - By clicking the "Genera Squadre" (Generate Squads) button, the tool generates a `rosters.csv` file.
+This file contains the details of all the teams and their players, formatted for import into the Fantacalcio App.

+3. **CSV File for Import**:
+   - The `rosters.csv` file is structured to be compatible with the Fantacalcio App, allowing for easy import of the auction results.
+This means you can seamlessly transition from the auction to managing your team within the app.

+### Summary of Key Steps

+1. **Conduct Auction**:
+   - Use the tool to bid on players and build your team.
+   - Ensure you acquire the required number of players for each position.

+2. **Manage Team**:
+   - Track your squad composition and budget.

+3. **Generate Rosters File**:
+   - Navigate to the "Squadre" section.
+   - Click "Genera Squadre" to produce the `rosters.csv` file.

+4. **Import to App**:
+   - Use the generated `rosters.csv` file to import your squad into the Fantacalcio App.

+### Benefits

+- **Efficiency**: The tool simplifies the complex auction process, making it easier to manage bids and team composition.
+- **Accuracy**: Automated tracking ensures you comply with the squad composition rules.
+- **Convenience**: The ability to generate a `rosters.csv` file for direct import into the app saves time and reduces the risk of manual errors.

+In essence, the Fantacalcio Auction Management Tool is designed to facilitate the auction process, manage team compositions, and streamline the transition to the Fantacalcio App, providing a comprehensive solution for fantasy football enthusiasts.

 ## Setup Instructions

 You can set up the Fantacalcio Auction Management Tool using one of the following methods: